- ▼ June (3)

 I fear, as I move on in years that my introductions and the essays behind them are becoming more and more dour.
 To counteract that, in part, I have spent long hours in 2017-2018 on writing about things I love, such as my piece of “My Favorite Musical Theater Songs,” and by attending opera, musical concerts, and art exhibitions; yet even in those events I often saw the living in enemy territory theme and the inside/outside dichotomy, which had originally been my focus.
 The show on Merion Estes’ art by my husband Howard Fox, with work that dealt with the tensions we were facing, the beauty of nature during its simultaneous destruction, was like a balm, about which I wrote in my essay “Stubborn Beauty.”

 And then a minor miracle occurred: the outraged survivors of a Florida mass-murder shooting in Parkland, mostly students, spoke out, and began what I can only perceive as a new engagement of youth around the nation, all of which made me feel that perhaps we had all done something right, at least in educating our youth.
 Maybe as a country we might still survive.
 I write more about the event below.
 But even here Republican sympathizers attacked some of the students such as David Hogg and Emma Gonzalez personally, using the same tactics as Trump has throughout his career.
 And, of course, the NRA offered their hostilities as well.
 We seem to have become a nation of hatred.
 If many of this year’s essays have harsh criticism of our current President, I can only explain that he deserved it, and I refused to keep quiet about it.

-Is it any wonder that by even the middle of the year I was beginning to post titles with words such as “Sound and Fury,” “Going Crazy,” and “A Force of Madness”?
-As William Carlos Williams had long ago predicted, “The pure products of America / Go crazy.”
+Is it any wonder that by even the middle of the year I was beginning to post titles with words such as “Sound and Fury,” “Going Crazy,” “A Force of Madness” and “A Landscape and Loss,” “The Pure producuts of America go crazy.”
 Dear Bill, I’m nearly there.